 There are many different types of evaluations and reasons for having one completed.
 This may feel overwhelming or confusing.
 Dr. Taylor is the Division Director of the Pediatric Assessment Team at The Center for Connection, in Pasadena, California.
-She and her team can help to answer your question and come up with a plan that makes sense for you, your child, and family.
-Our specialized team of psychologists view comprehensive evaluations as a therapeutic process that can be used as a way to peel back the layers under the surface of behaviors in order to gain a better understanding of what might be going on in each child’s brain and inner world.
-The information obtained from an evaluation is an amazing opportunity to empower yourself, and your child, with knowledge about your child’s brain, and learning style, as well as a way to gather information to better know how to set your child up for success.
+She and her team can help to answer your questions and come up with a plan that makes sense for you, your child, and family.
+Our specialized team of psychologists view comprehensive evaluations as a wholistic and therapeutic process that can be used as a way to peel back the layers of surface behaviors in order to gain a better understanding of what might be going on in each child’s brain and inner world.
+The information obtained from an evaluation is an amazing opportunity to empower yourself, and your child, with knowledge about your child’s brain, and learning style, as well as to better know how to set your child up for success.

 Comprehensive Autism Assessment: